Councillor Christina Curry - ALP

 Scott and his wife Jennifer along with their three school aged children have lived in Botany since 2005, and have witnessed the ongoing transformation of the area since that time.

-Scott has a strong sense of the community pulse and ‘lives’ with the issues facing the residents of Port Botany and the broader Bayside community.
-Scott nominated as a candidate for Port Botany primarily influenced by wishing to contribute to a safe, inclusive, clean and active place in which to raise his family.
+Scott has a strong sense of the community pulse and ‘lives’ with the issues facing the residents of Ward 1 and the broader Bayside community.

 “It is my intention to advocate strongly for residents to ensure that the best outcomes are achieved.
 I look forward to listening to and working with local residents and other councillors to establish a positive, progressive and cooperative Bayside culture.”